Having achievable goals is critical for reaching success in both personal and professional life.

 5. Write in a journal for 10 minutes a day

-Journaling is a simple yet effective way to reflect on your thoughts and emotions, thus improving your mental health and wellbeing.
-With just 10 minutes a day, you can maintain a habit of self-reflection and self-expression that can lead to more clarity and focus in your life.
+Journaling improves your mental health and wellbeing, and with just 10 minutes a day, you can maintain a habit of self-reflection and self-expression that leads to more clarity and focus in your life.

 Setting a goal to write in a journal daily will help you develop greater insight into your own life and consistently take steps towards self-improvement.